yvanchu/take-off-guide-guam/README.md

 # Takeoff Guide (Guam)

 This is a guide to help maximize the opportunity to go off-island (to the US) through high school academic opportunities.
-This is meant for mostly public school students of any income level from Guam.
+This is meant for high achieving public school students of any income level from Guam.
+It IS POSSIBLE for you to go off-island without having money.

 ### Table of Content
 - [Takeoff Guide (Guam)](#takeoff-guide-guam)